 7. Pressure Washing

-If you’re looking for an outdoor side hustle, you might consider pressure washing sidewalks, decks, patios, and other areas.
+If you’re looking for an outdoor side hustle, consider pressure washing sidewalks, decks, patios, and other areas.
 This is an excellent option for those who don’t mind getting dirty (and wet).

 8. Delivering Newspapers